All Episodes

 jordan holmes

-Yeah, I mean, you know, what do you, now that you're against the whole no kings, why not have a bunch of kings?
+Yeah, I mean, you know, what do you now that you're against the whole no kings, why not have a bunch of kings?

 I think that's the way to go.

-There's never been a situation in my understanding, like in my reading of history, where a large group of aristocrats holding all of the power and wealth have done poorly for the major population.
+There's never been a situation in my understanding, like in my reading of history, where a large group of aristocrats holding all the power and wealth have done poorly for the major population.

 dan friesen

-Yeah, and don't get me wrong, I'm not trying to say that Bilderberg is super awesome or cool.
+Yeah, and don't get me wrong, I'm not trying to say that the Bilderberg is super awesome or cool.

 I just don't think that their depopulation and migration bullet point means what Alex was pretending that it does.